---

 Gatsby also has a large ecosystem of plugins and tools that improve the development experience.
 Vercel supports many Gatsby features, including [Server-Side Rendering](#server-side-rendering), [Deferred Static Generation](#deferred-static-generation), [API Routes](#api-routes), and more.

-To get started with Gatsby on Vercel:
+## Get started with Gatsby on Vercel

-Gatsby v4+ sites deployed to Vercel will automatically detect Gatsby usage and install the @vercel/gatsby-plugin-vercel-builder plugin.
+[Gatsby v4+](https://www.gatsbyjs.com/gatsby-4/) sites deployed to Vercel will **automatically detect Gatsby usage** and install the `@vercel/gatsby-plugin-vercel-builder` plugin.

-To deploy your Gatsby site to Vercel, do not install the @vercel/gatsby-plugin-vercel-builder plugin yourself, or add it to your gatsby-config.js file.
+To deploy your Gatsby site to Vercel, **do not** install the `@vercel/gatsby-plugin-vercel-builder` plugin yourself, or add it to your `gatsby-config.js` file.

-Vercel persists your Gatsby project's .cache directory across builds.
+Vercel persists your Gatsby project's `.cache` directory across builds.

 Server-Side Rendering (SSR) allows you to render pages dynamically on the server.
 This is useful for pages where the rendered data needs to be unique on every request.
 For example, verifying authentication or checking the geolocation of an incoming request.